Psiale/rpg-game/README.md

 A RPG horror game where you have to fight against The Ancient Ones

-## 🎮 Instructions
+## 🖼️🖌️ Game Design

+### The game Lore

+Our Hero (Regular Guy) enjoyed occultism and satanic rites, one day by mistake he invoked the ancients, who now spread their terror throughout LittleCuteTown; your heroic task is to defeat them all, before all its inhabitants fall into an abyss of despair.

+### 🎮 How to play the game

-1. Walk trought the map to find the spots where Then Ancient Ones have left a trail of madness.
+1. Walk trought the map using the arrow keys of your keyboard to find the spots where The Ancient Ones have left a trail of madness.

 2. Fight them.

 3. Destroy them all and safe CuteLittleTown from the abyss of dispair, or face and find your death against them.

-## 🖼️🖌️ Design
+### Fighting

+When you get switched to the Battle Field you will see your Regular guy's back on the bottom side of the screen.
+And The Ancient one in front of him
+At the bottommost of the screen you will see a text button turning yellow when is your turn to attack, and turning white when is the enemies turn.
+When is your turn you have to press the **SpaceBar** to attack the enemy.
+After each character attacks you'll see a message displaying the name and the damage inflicted by the player who made the attack.

+When the battle finishes you get switched back to CuteLittleTown, or to the Game Over screen, depending on the outcome of the battle.

+### Assets

 All of the sprites, backgrounds buttons and background music can be found on the bundle for racial justice and equiality  at [itch.io](https://itch.io/b/520/bundle-for-racial-justice-and-equality)

 Map designed by me ussing the [Tiled Software](https://www.mapeditor.org) and a lot of love 💜

-## Characters
+### Characters

 #### Hero
 ---